 There are many reasons that you might receive an office action.
 Some of these reasons include issues that are more “administrative” in nature.
 For example, you may need to revise how your application describes the goods/services used in connection with your mark.
 However, there are many more “substantive” reasons for an office action.
 The Trademark Office might issue a Section 2(d) refusal for likelihood of confusion with another registration.
 When you respond to an office action, you want to address these issues.
 You might decide to just comply with what the Trademark Office is telling you.
 Or you might make an argument back to the Trademark Examining Attorney assigned to your application if you disagree with them.

 In either case, if your response does not clear up the issues raised in the initial office action, the Examining attorney will make the refusal to register your mark final via the final office action.
-At that point, you will have six months to file a Request for Reconsideration.
+At that point, you will generally have three months to file a Request for Reconsideration.
 You may decide to drop your disagreement with the Examining Attorney and do what they suggest to move your application forward.
 On the other hand, you might want to appeal their decision to the Trademark Trial & Appeal Board.
 If so, you might file a Request for Reconsideration in order to bolster your case for appeal.
 If there was anything left out of your original office action response (research, evidence, arguments, etc.) you’ll want to put that into the Request.
 Then they will be included as part of your evidence for the appeal.
 Hopefully the Examining Attorney is persuaded the second time around, though.

 Do You Need To File a Request for Reconsideration?